 There is another way to show your support: donate today!

 1.)
 Online donation:

 2.)
 Send a check to our Parish Office.
 We ask that you make the check out to “St. Monica Catholic Community” and note in the memo line “Film Club.”

 Thank you again for your support and we will see you at Film Club!

 Fr.
-David and the Film Club would be thrilled to receive your recommendations for guest speakers who are involved in some aspect of film making.
-If you know someone who you think would be an interesting guest, contact with your suggestions.
+David and the Film Club would be thrilled to receive your recommendations for guest speakers involved in some aspect of filmmaking.
+If you know someone you think would be an interesting guest, contact with your suggestions.

 The Film Club brings together movie lovers for a monthly discussion on a selected film.
-The 2019-2020 theme is Art of Cinema and with each film is chosen not only for its meaning, but also in the context of a specific aspect of filmmaking (e.g., screenwriting, set decoration).
-It’s amazing how much more you can see once you begin to appreciate the techniques that make one film stand out from the rest.
+The 2019-2020 theme is Art of Cinema, and each film is chosen for its meaning and in the context of a specific aspect of filmmaking (e.g., screenwriting, set decoration).
+It’s incredible how much more you can see once you appreciate the techniques that make one film stand out.

 The Film Club also hosts two seasonal events: A Holiday Party, featuring a classic Christmas movie, and Oscar Night, where we review the nominated films and vote for our “best picture of the year.”
 (Our track record for predicting the Oscar has been uncanny.)

 The Film Club meets in the Grand Pavilion on the second Thursday of the month from September through May.
 Our discussions are led by Father David Guffey, CSC, Director, Family Theater Productions.